-Just as you plan for your family's protection if you die, you should consider the Social Security benefits that may be available if you are the survivor--that is, the spouse or child of a worker who dies.
+Just as you plan for your family's protection if you die, you should consider the Social Security benefits that may be available if you are the survivor — that is, the spouse, child, or parent of a worker who dies.
 That person must have worked long enough under Social Security to qualify for benefits.

 How Your Spouse Earns Social Security Survivors Benefits

 A worker can earn up to four credits each year.
 In 2020, for example, your spouse can earn one credit for each $1,410 of wages or self-employment income.
 When your spouse has earned $5,640, they have earned their four credits for the year.